 I conducted research to try and figure out when is the optimal time to purchase running backs as investments.
 2018, once again, had a strong running back class that showed a lot of promise towards the end of the season.

 The charts provided show you the class of 2017 running back Cracked Ice prices broken down by the “first two months” of Panini Contenders release, a “summer” category (any time after the draft and before the start of the season), and during their “second season.”

 Since his college days, Fournette has had a few injury concerns and quite the up and down start to his career.
-In his rookie year, he finished with over a thousand yards and helped lead the Jags to the AFC championship game.
+He finished with over a thousand yards in his rookie year and helped lead the Jags to the AFC championship game.
 After the promising rookie year, he missed a lot of time in year two and didn’t even crack 500 yards.
 After the initial price boom, there was a quick drop off in prices over the summer, leading to even more loss during his sophomore season.

 # of Sales: 19

 Second season: $230.75

 During Christian McCaffrey’s first two seasons, he didn’t miss a single game and started every game in his second season.
 In his first season, he broke 1,000 all-purpose yards.
 He followed that up with an even better second season, rushing for almost 1,100 yards with over 850 receiving yards.

 Second season: $270